-The Auth0 Dashboard is where you manage all aspects of your Auth0 account and configuration.
+The Auth0 Dashboard is where you manage all aspects of your Auth0 subscription and configuration.

 It consists of several sections that you can navigate using the sidebar menu on your left.